monopoly_westmountmag

 • The maximum interest rate the buyer is prepared to accept.

-Should the buyer’s financial institution approve a loan with the amount the buyer wants to borrow, at the interest rate or lower that the buyer requested, amortized over the period requested, and within the time period stated to attain the loan, then the condition is satisfied and the property is purchased.
+Should the buyer’s financial institution approve a loan with the amount the buyer wants to borrow, at the interest rate or lower than the buyer requested, amortized over the period requested, and within the time period stated to attain the loan, then the condition is satisfied and the property is purchased.

 ‘Unlike a mortgage for an individual residence, an income property requires 15% to 30% down and can take up to 40 days or more to obtain from the bank.’

-Should the buyer’s financial institution not approve the loan, or provide an interest rate that is higher than the buyer requested, or amortize the loan over a shorter period than requested, or not provide the loan within the time period required, the buyer can cancel the offer in writing, however, the seller has the option to insist the buyer apply at another financial institution at the seller’s expense, which rarely occurs.
+Should the buyer’s financial institution not approve the loan, provide an interest rate that is higher than the buyer requested, amortize the loan over a shorter period than requested, or not provide the loan within the time period required, the buyer can cancel the offer in writing, however, the seller has the option to insist the buyer apply at another financial institution at the seller’s expense, which rarely occurs.

 There are many other options possible other than cancelling the offer if the buyer is motivated.
 The buyer can accept the terms of the bank.
 If the loan is not approved, then the buyer may have to go to a private lender.